openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 Older versions of OpenVINO™ (prior to 2022.1) required changes in the application logic when migrating an app from other frameworks, like TensorFlow, ONNX Runtime, PyTorch, PaddlePaddle, etc. The changes were required because:

 - Model Optimizer changed input precisions for some inputs.
 For example, neural language processing models with `I64` inputs were changed to include `I32` ones.
 - Model Optimizer changed layouts for TensorFlow models (see the [Layouts in OpenVINO](../layout_overview.md)).
-It leads to unusual requirement of using the input data with a different layout than that of the framework:
+It lead to unusual requirement of using the input data with a different layout than that of the framework:
 ![tf_openvino]
 - Inference Engine API (`InferenceEngine::CNNNetwork`) applied some conversion rules for input and output precisions due to limitations in device plugins.
 - Users needed to specify input shapes during model conversions in Model Optimizer and work with static shapes in the application.